 |This is one of the larger shells we discovered.|

 Now, as we inspect the seashells we wonder what little creature dwelled therein, how long it survived, and why it left its shell behind.
 Below is the information, although simple, as to how seashells are created.

 |Speckled shell in varying shades of browns and gray.|

-“Marine” means having to do with the ocean — in this case it means the animals live in seawater, in one of the world’s the oceans.
+“Marine” means having to do with the ocean — in this case, it means the animals live in seawater, in one of the world’s oceans.

 When a mollusk dies, its shell is left behind, just as land animals leave their skeletons behind.
 Sometimes the shell is taken and used as a home by other sea creatures, such as hermit crabs.
 When a hermit crab outgrows the shell it has borrowed, it abandons it and finds a larger one to use.